Skip to main content

 Sales and marketing alignment can only succeed with buy-in from leadership and not just sales and marketing leadership.
 For example, seating sales and marketing teams together might require additional resource approvals from leadership.

-If sales and marketing leaders understand the importance of SAMA, they can act as advocates at a leadership level for greater integration and alignment.
+If sales and marketing department leaders understand the importance of SAMA, they can act as advocates at a leadership level for greater integration and alignment.

 However, advocacy should not stop at a leadership level.
 By sensitizing sales and marketing team members on the importance of SAMA (it will make their job easier, more productive, more successful), organizations can foster organic alignment that can stand the test of time.